-Hair transplant can also be an option for people with naturally large foreheads.
-Although these people often don’t have a thin and uneven hairline, they can still consider a hair grafting procedure to add hairs to the front of their head to have a narrower forehead.
+A hair transplant can also be an option for people with naturally large foreheads.
+Although these people often do not have a thin and uneven hairline, they can still consider a hair grafting procedure to add hairs to the front of their head to have a narrower forehead.

 Hair transplantation is the most common method for hairline restoration.

-One of the advantages of hair grafting method is that it doesn’t leave a scar on the treated area.
+One of the advantages of the hair grafting method is that it does not leave a scar on the treated area.
 However, if the FUT method is employed, a visible linear scar is left on the back of the head (donor area), where a strip of scalp is removed to harvest hair grafts from it for transplantation.
 This scar, however, will not be visible if you wear your hair long.
-An FUE hair transplant, on the other hand, will leave no visible scar on donor area nor on the receiver area (hairline).
+An FUE hair transplant, on the other hand, leaves no visible scar on the donor area nor on the recipient area (hairline).

 A drawback of a hairline restoration with hair grafting is that the results do not appear immediately.
 You have to wait at least 6 weeks to see the initial results of your procedure and up to 18 months to see the final results.

 A second option for hairline lowering is a surgical procedure called scalp advancement.
 In this technique, the surgeon makes an incision along the hairline from temple to temple.
 He/she then removes a portion of the skin (between 3-5 centimeters in width) and pulls the scalp down to reattach it to the remaining skin of the forehead using sutures.

 The ideal candidates for surgical forehead reduction are women with high hairlines who do not have a family history of hair loss, but men too, are good candidates for this procedure.
 People with thick hairlines who are just unhappy with the size of their forehead and not with the shape of their hairline can consider a hairline lowering with scalp advancement.